 Oral history interview with Stephanie Bailey

 Stephanie Bailey was born in Northern California and was raised on a farm in Windsor, California, with her two sisters.
 Growing up, Bailey was expected to help with chores around the farm and was also a member of her local 4-H Club.
 She attended a local elementary and middle school before attending high school in Healdsburg, California.
 While in high school, Bailey explored her interests in multiple subjects, such as math, chemistry, physics, and engineering.
-She initially aspired to attend a nationally recognized school, but due to financial constraints instead attended a local junior college, where she received the Doyle Scholarship.
+She initially aspired to attend a nationally recognized school, but due to financial constraints instead attended a local junior college.
 While attending junior college, Bailey formed professional connections with her professors and chose to pursue physics.
-In the late nineties, Bailey traveled across the country for an internship at the NASA Goddard Space Flight Center and the NASA Langley Research Center, where she worked in the cryogenics technology branch.
+In the late nineties, Bailey traveled across the country for internships at the NASA Goddard Space Flight Center in the Cryogenics Branch and the NASA Langley Research Center in the Structural Dynamics Branch.

-After receiving her PhD, Bailey returned to the West Coast, where she worked as a postdoctoral fellow and project lead at Stanford University, developing microsimulation models for adult obesity and malnutrition in India and child welfare in United States.
+After receiving her PhD, Bailey returned to the West Coast, where she worked at Stanford University as a postdoctoral fellow in the Radiology Department on computational modeling of breast cancer.
+She stayed on at Stanford University as a project lead in the Center on Health Policy, developing microsimulation models for adult obesity and malnutrition in India and child welfare in United States.
 While at Stanford, Bailey began experiencing debilitating bouts of abdominal pain.
-She eventually had to leave her position and go on Social Security Disability Insurance (SSDI).
+She eventually had to leave her position due to her poor health.
 Years later, she would receive a diagnosis for idiopathic pancreatitis.
-As she could not work full-time while receiving SSDI, Bailey took up a remote, part-time position at Virginia Commonwealth University where she redesigned mathematical models of HIV in resource-limited settings.
+A year later, Bailey took up a remote, part-time position at Virginia Commonwealth University where she redesigned mathematical models of HIV in resource-limited settings.

 In 2014, Bailey became a Science and Technology Policy Fellow at the American Association for the Advancement of Science (AAAS).
-While this meant she would lose her disability benefits, Bailey was determined to reclaim her career.
-While working as a fellow, she wrote reports regarding USAID-supported LGBTI activities.
-After a year working as a AAAS fellow, Bailey decided she wanted to return to physics and was offered a teaching lectureship at the University of California, Santa Cruz.
+While working as a fellow, she served in Washington, DC and Managua, Nicaragua and wrote reports regarding USAID-supported LGBTI activities.
+After a year working as an AAAS fellow, Bailey wanted to return to physics and was offered a teaching lectureship at the University of California, Santa Cruz.
 She taught physics courses for life sciences students and brought an art-based approach to learning for her students.
-While she received positive feedback for this approach.
-In 2019, Bailey accepted an assistant professorship at Chapman University, but after a lack of support from the administration, Bailey left the position.
+In 2019, Bailey accepted an assistant professorship at Chapman University, but after a lack of support from the administration coupled with her declining health, Bailey left the position.

 Bailey concludes her oral history interview by reflecting on her career and the isolation she felt as a disabled scientist.
 She offers advice to other disabled scientists and warns that administrations may not be as supportive or accommodating of disabilities as they claim to be.
 She discusses her work with the Foundation for Science and Disability, which offers graduate-level scholarships to scientists with disabilities or to those who are performing disability-related research.